-Make sure to teach kids on skis that the person in front of them has the right-of way at all times.
-You may never know exactly where they will ski to next, therefore make sure to provide them with ample room on all sides.
+Make sure to teach kids on skis that the person in front of them has the right-of-way at all times.
+You may never know exactly where they will ski next, therefore make sure to provide them with ample room on all sides.
 Also, before you start skiing after stopping, look uphill to ensure that you don’t ski right in front of someone else.

 Parent tip: Find areas that aren’t as crowded when your kids are just learning to ski.
 When children are concentrating so hard on learning to stop and turn on their skis, it’s difficult for them to remember and figure out who has the right of way.
 Allow them some room and a good amount of grace while they’re learning.

 It’s critical to teach your children not only their own limits but also the limits of others when you’re skiing with them.
 This helps them to know what terrain they can and can not safely ski, and helps them to keep others in check as well.
 We often take friends with us who are just learning how to ski, so we remind our kids often that they shouldn’t pressure their friends to ski on harder terrain before they’re ready.

 Parent tip: When kids are ready to make the jump to higher terrain, make sure you are there or they are with an adult or ski instructor who can help.
 Different types of terrain need different skills so it’s good to have someone that can help you learn the skills needed for that terrain.

 Remember, ski safety isn’t just about you.
 It’s about keeping other people safe on the hill too, so remember to talk to your kids and teach them to ski safely!